off-by-some/homeworld/docs/README.md

 homeworld update --dependencies --apply    # same as --install
 ```

-Each flag adds one step. `update` alone changes nothing about your active environment — it fetches and fast-forwards a managed setup repository.
+Each flag adds a little more work. `update` alone changes nothing about your active environment — it fetches and fast-forwards a managed setup repository.
 Local directory sources are left untouched.
 Nothing builds or activates until `--install` or its alias, `--apply`.

 ```sh
 homeworld install --reinstall